chhipasaavn/Webcam/README.md

-#This is an employee registration portal with integrated webcam image capturing
+>> This is an employee registration portal with integrated webcam image capturing

-# Webcam in PHP Using html5
-Use webcam in PHP using HTML5, Jquery and Save the Image to Database
+>> Use webcam in PHP using HTML5, Jquery and Save the Image to Database

-This repository will help you to integrate and save the captured image to the database or local folder.
+>>This repository will help you to integrate and save the captured image to the database or local folder.

-# webcamClass.php
+>> webcamClass.php
 Here are some code structure to understand the important parts of this class.
 ````
 $imageFolder="your folder"; - This is your folder where you would like to save the file